 Once every month.
 Monies received for the Worker Salary Fund are accumulated and distributed at the end of each month, along with a statement listing the names and addresses of donors.

-They are covered by NCEM’s General Fund, which is supplied primarily by undesignated gifts to the Mission and by donors who consider “The General” to be an important ministry (and by our members’ 5% administration fee).
+They are covered by NCEM’s General Fund, which is supplied primarily by undesignated gifts to the Mission and by donors who consider “The General” to be an important ministry.
+Also, our missionaries give 6% of their monthly support.

 Designated Giving Policy